kurosakishigure/katharsis/CONTRIBUTING.md

 > - Before jumping into a PR be sure to search [existing PRs](https://github.com/kurosakishigure/katharsis/pulls) or [issues](https://github.com/kurosakishigure/katharsis/issues) for an open or closed item that relates to your submission.
 > - You need to confirm whether the PR corresponds to an issue.
 If there isn’t a corresponding issue, please open one before submitting the PR.
+> - If you use someone else's code, you should comply with the terms of its license by including the corresponding LICENSE file in the project's [licenses](https://github.com/kurosakishigure/katharsis/tree/canary/licenses) folder.
+Additionally, make sure to update the project's [NOTICE](https://github.com/kurosakishigure/katharsis/blob/canary/NOTICE) file with the relevant information.
+Please be cautious and avoid using code with incompatible licenses.

 ## Guidelines